ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/walkthrough_github.md

 ---

 Now that you've learn the basics of using Git through its CLI, you may now use a visual client such as [Github Desktop](https://desktop.github.com/download/) or the extensions in your IDE (Most of them have one installed by default.).
-> While these tools are useful for beginners, a lot of users in the club still prefer to use the CLI for its advanced functionnality
+> While these tools are useful for beginners, a lot of users in the club still prefer to use the CLI for its advanced functionnality.
+The one integrated in VSCode is a great started, as it provides a GUI, while also having the possibility of using CLI.

 ## Github specifics tools